erinrkahn/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
+The purpose of this analysis is to provide Louise, the client, with a clear picture of how Kickstarter campaigns have performed based on Launch Data and fundraising Goal amount, prompted by her recent Kickstarter campaign for the play, *Fever*.
+This analysis highlights how the Kickstarter Launch Date, specifically the month, has historaically impacted the success (or failure) of campaigns in the "Theater" category and the potential relationship between Goal amount and resulting outcome in the subcatergory "Plays".

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+This analysis looked at the outcomes of Kickstart campaigns in the "Theater" category over the years 2014-2016.
+The outcomes success, failure and

 ### Analysis of Outcomes Based on Goals